Psykotikism/Mutant_Tanks/INFORMATION.md

 			// 2nd character = Damage indicator
 			"Health Characters"			"|,-"

+			// The health of Mutant Tanks is multiplied by this value.
+			// Note: Health = Health x Health percentage multiplier
+			// Example: Health = 4000 x 2.5 (10000)
+			// Note: Use the value "1.0" to disable this setting.
+(Health x 1.0 = Health)
+			// Note: This setting can be used for standard Tanks.
+			// Note: This setting can be overridden for each Mutant Tank under the "Enhancements" section of their settings.
+			// --
+			// Minimum: 1.0
+			// Maximum: 99999.0
+			"Health Percentage Multiplier"		"1.0"

+			// The mode of the "Minimum Humans" setting.
+			// Note: This setting can be used for standard Tanks.
+			// Note: This setting can be overridden for each Mutant Tank under the "Health" section of their settings.
+			// --
+			// 0: Use as a requirement and as a multiplier for multiplying the Tank's health.
+			// 1: Use as a requirement for multiplying the Tank's health.
+			"Human Multiplier Mode"			"0"

 			// The number of human survivors required for the "Multiply Health" setting to take effect.
 			// Note: This setting can be used for standard Tanks.
 			// Note: This setting can be overridden for each Mutant Tank under the "Health" section of their settings.